kgupta359/kgupta359.github.io/index.markdown

 I'm a researcher focused on solving challenges in various domains from earth to space using satellite data and machine learning.
-I am motivated by the lighting fast advancements in both space technologies and AI and aim to utilize their immense potential for the benefit of society, especially the underprivileged.
+I am motivated by the lighting fast advancements in both space technologies and AI and aim to utilize their immense potential for the benefit of society.

 To this end, I am interested in applications of AI and space intelligence for sustainable use of space, debris management and space situational awareness,